Orion Office REIT, Summary of Significant Accounting Policies

 Use of Estimates

 The Company continually reviews receivables related to rent, straight-line rent and property operating expense reimbursements and determines collectability by taking into consideration the tenant’s payment history, the financial condition of the tenant, business conditions in the industry in which the tenant operates and economic conditions in the area in which the property is located.
 The review includes a binary assessment of whether or not substantially all of the amounts due under a tenant’s lease agreement are probable of collection.
-For leases that are deemed probable of collection, revenue continues to be recorded on a straight-line basis over the lease term.
+For leases that are deemed probable of collection, revenue continues to be recorded on a straight-line basis over the lease term and the Company recognizes a general allowance on a portfolio-wide basis.
 For leases that are deemed not probable of collection, revenue is recorded as cash is received and the Company reduces rental revenue for any straight-line rent receivables.
 The Company recognizes all changes in the collectability assessment for an operating lease as an adjustment to rental revenue.
-During the year ended December 31, 2022, the Company recorded a reduction to rental revenue of $1.5 million for income not probable of collection.
-During the years ended December 31, 2021 and 2020, the Company did not record any reductions to rental revenue for amounts not probable of collection.
+During the three months ended March 31, 2022, the Company did not record a general allowance or any reductions to rental revenue for amounts not probable of collection.

 For operating leases with minimum scheduled rent increases, the Company recognizes rental revenue on a straight-line basis, including the effect of any free rent periods, over the lease term when collectability of lease payments is probable.
 Variable lease payments are recognized as rental revenue in the period when the changes in facts and circumstances on which the variable lease payments are based occur.
 Variable lease payments, including contingent rent, which is paid by a tenant when the tenant’s sales exceed an agreed upon minimum amount, are recognized once tenant sales exceed contractual tenant lease thresholds and is calculated by multiplying the sales in excess of the minimum amount by a percentage defined in the lease.

 Certain of the Company’s leases also contain provisions for tenants to reimburse the Company for real estate taxes, insurance and maintenance and other property operating expenses.
-Such reimbursements are included in rental revenue and amounts paid directly by tenants are recorded on a net basis, as applicable (i.e., the property operating expenses paid directly by tenants are not included in the Company’s consolidated and combined financial statements).
+Such reimbursements are included in rental revenue and amounts paid directly by tenants are recorded on a net basis, as applicable.

-Rental revenue also includes lease termination income collected from tenants to allow for tenants to settle their lease obligations and/or vacate their space prior to their scheduled termination dates, as well as amortization of above and below-market leases and lease incentives.
-During the years ended December 31, 2022 and 2021, the Company recognized $1.4 million and $0.3 million, respectively, of lease termination income.
-During the year ended December 31, 2020, the Company did not recognize any lease termination income.
+Rental revenue also includes lease termination income collected from tenants to allow for the tenant to vacate their space prior to their scheduled termination dates, as well as amortization of above and below-market leases.
+During the quarters ended March 31, 2022 and 2021, the Company did not recognize any lease termination income.

 Fee Income from Unconsolidated Joint Venture

-The Company provides various services to the Arch Street Joint Venture in exchange for market-based fees.
-Total asset and property management fees earned in connection with this entity was $0.8 million and $0.3 million for the years ended December 31, 2022 and 2021, respectively.
-No such fee income was earned for the year ended December 31, 2020.
+The Company provides various services to our unconsolidated joint venture entity in exchange for market-based fees.
+Total asset and property management and acquisition fees earned in connection with this entity was $0.2 million for the quarter ended March 31, 2022.
+No such fee income was earned for the quarter ended March 31, 2021.

 Cash and Cash Equivalents